-North Bromsgrove High School, recognises the ever-growing use of electronic technologies in day to day life.
-At North, we try to embrace and integrate it in everyday school life too, but there is a continued need to safeguard and advise children on the risks involved around mobile technologies.
+North Bromsgrove High School, recognises the ever-growing use of electronic technologies in day-to-day life.
+At North, we try to embrace and integrate it into everyday school life too, but there is a continued need to safeguard and advise children on the risks involved with mobile technologies.
 Below is information that we have created that can help parents to make sure students protect themselves while online both in school, at home and out and about.

 Does your child use any of these?